prabathbr/Face-Mask-Detection/README.md

 After that, the two trained models are concatenated to make a parallel network along with new layers, and trained with the full dataset similar to in method 1 with [train_combined.ipynb](Method_2/train_combined.ipynb).
 The full models and related details are included in the training scripts, which to be used with the dataset 1.

-The output model is also validated with the dataset 2 with verification script, [verification.ipynb](Method_2/verification.ipynb).
+The output model is also verified with the dataset 2 with verification script, [verification.ipynb](Method_2/verification.ipynb).

 Final model: